gscsocial/protocol/README.md

 # protocol
-the protocol of gscsocial
+the protocol of gscsocial, including

-the protocol for
 1. the core social protocal.
 2. network transfer.